2007 Pittsburgh mayoral special election: General election

 The general election was held on November 6, 2007, in unusually cold and windy weather which included the city's first snowfall of the year.
-Voter turnout was estimated to be 28.98%, and very few problems were reported at the polls.
+Voter turnout was estimated to be around 29%, and very few problems were reported at the polls.
 DeSantis polled well in more affluent areas of the city, such as Squirrel Hill, while Ravenstahl commanded large portions of the vote in the city's black and working class white neighborhoods, such as the Hill District.
 The race was more competitive than usual in the heavily Democratic city, but was sufficiently one-sided that the Associated Press declared Ravenstahl to be victorious only slightly more than one and a half hours after the polls had closed and only 20% of city precincts had reported voting totals.
 DeSantis conceded defeat to Ravenstahl shortly after, around 10 PM local time.
 Despite losing by more than thirty percentage points in general polling, DeSantis's performance was considered quite good for a Republican candidate, indeed the best performance in several decades.